Reay

 Reay (/reɪ/, RAY; Ràth, /gd/) is a village which has grown around Sandside Bay on the north coast of the Highland council area of Scotland.
 It is within the historic Parish of Reay and the historic county of Caithness.

 The village is on the A836 road some 12 mi west of the town of Thurso and 3 mi west of Dounreay.

 Along with Thurso the village grew dramatically in the mid-20th century with the development of the experimental nuclear power facility at Dounreay, where technologies such as fast breeder reactors were developed.

-The last force-fire in Reay occurred about 1830.
+The last need-fire in Reay occurred about 1830.

 Toponymy

 The origin of the name is uncertain, but possibilities include the Gaelic Reidh (a flat place) or Ratha (a fort or enclosure).
 Possibilities from Norse include Ra (a boundary marker) or Vra (a nook or corner).
 Another possibility is the word Ra, a now obsolete word for the yardarm of a boat.
 A prehistoric mound at the west end of the beach is called Cnocstanger, which means pole hill.